ICDE2025AnonymousAuthor/MinT/README.md

 For the detailed environment, please follow `requirements.txt`

 ## Dataset
-We crawl the data from the Haodf website, the dataset is release at
+We crawl the data from the Haodf website, the dataset is released at [Haodf.zip](./Dataset/Haodf.zio)